Tryd3x/Tryd3x/README.md

 ## 🚀 About Me

+I’m a **Data Scientist** and **Machine Learning Engineer** with an M.S. in Computer Science specialized in Data Science.
+I have successfully led cross-functional teams and completed projects within 2 months, demonstrating expertise in performing ETL, generating Tableau visualizations, and reducing campaign costs by 5%.
+I have contributed to open-source machine learning repositories, implemented B-I-O tagging for 141,000 tokens, and developed a 5-feature set with a CRF sequence tagging model achieving 91% document-level accuracy.
+My experience also includes identifying fake news using SVM models with 88.92% accuracy.

-I’m a **Data Scientist** and **Machine Learning Engineer** with experience in designing and implementing end-to-end machine learning pipelines.
-My expertise includes data ingestion, exploratory data analysis (EDA), data preprocessing, model training, and deployment on platforms like Flask.
-I have a passion for solving complex problems using advanced machine learning techniques, hyperparameter tuning, and production-ready systems with custom logging and exception handling.
+My expertise spans designing and implementing end-to-end machine learning pipelines, including data ingestion, exploratory data analysis (EDA), data preprocessing, model training, and deployment on platforms like Flask.
+I am passionate about solving complex problems using advanced machine learning techniques, hyperparameter tuning, and creating production-ready systems with custom logging and exception handling.

 ## 🛠️ Tech Stack